Googlymonster/TownHall/README.md

 # TownHall
-A Social Media app written using React/Redux and Express.
+A Social Media app written using React/Redux.